Do all paths lead to the same end?

 Because we aren't perfect.
 We do things everyday that we know we shouldn't do, or we don't do things we know we should do.
 The Bible calls this "sin".

 Oh, I know . . . in this generation of 'enlightenment', everyone wants to believe that 'sin' is an obsolete concept.
 Well . . . it sounds okay on talk shows, it doesn't offend anyone, and it makes everyone feel good.
 [After all, a pesky guilty conscience can really interfere with you having a good time!]
 But, the Bible says: We're not sinners because we sin.
 We sin because we're sinners!

-Some opponents of Christianity claim that it's being exclusive in its claims that Jesus is the only way to know God or to be saved.
-But the truth is, true Christianity is all-inclusive!
+Some opponents of Christianity claim that it's being exclusive in saying that Jesus is the only way to know God or to be saved.
+But the truth is, true Christianity based on faith in Christ not church membership, baptism, good works, tithing, judgmental bias, or stopping old vices is all-inclusive!
 You are just as worthy of God's free gift of salvation through faith in Jesus Christ as anyone else!

-Being a 'good' person won't cut it but trusting Jesus Christ to do for you what you can't do for yourself is the Key that opens Heaven's doors to you!
+Being a 'good' person or saying you "believe in God" won't cut it but trusting Jesus Christ to do for you what you can't do for yourself is the Key that opens Heaven's doors to you!

 Copyright © 1998-2018 My Redeemer Lives Christian Ministry.